-Apart from learning Spanish, you will also develop other skills-communication skills, listening skills, problem solving, the ability to spot patterns and think logically, enhanced memory skills and the ability to use your initiative.
+Apart from learning Spanish, you will also develop other skills: communication skills, listening skills, problem solving, the ability to spot patterns and think logically, enhanced memory skills and the ability to use your initiative.
 You will also learn that with perseverance comes success and enjoy the sense of pride and satisfaction in succeeding in an area that is traditionally considered difficult.
 Learning a language is a skill that can lead you into many areas of employment, such as journalism, broadcasting, teaching, sales and marketing, finance, civil service and law.

 A language is often considered a good subject to have alongside another subject and many universities encourage their students to study a language as an extra module to a main degree.

 The format of the lessons will be similar to those you have already been studying.
 You will continue to use course books, reading and listening materials that have been produced especially for learners of Spanish and authentic resources that are aimed at native speakers.
-Some of the topics you will study are free time, school, holidays, work and education, social issues and technology.